This post may contain eBay affiliate links. Please read our disclosure policy.

 If you have a Bagqwell RC and would like an estimated value, please email at email@example.com (include a minimum of 2 photos).

 Bagwell has a strong case as the Houston Astro’s best player of all-time and holds many franchise records for everything from most home runs in a career to most RBIs in a career while wearing the Astros jersey.

 Best Jeff Bagwell Rookie Card: 1991 Jeff Bagwell Topps Traded Tiffany RC #4T

 Ownership Disclosure: None

 For plenty of players who began their careers in the 1990s, the overproduction of cards has diluted the supply to such a level that the prices of their rookie cards are next to zero.

-Bagwell suffers from this as well but luckily has a few different premium products that are still great investment options.
+Bagwell also suffers from this but luckily has a few different premium products that are still great investment options.

-For those looking to invest in Bagwell cards, they should be sure to go with an option that offers something unique that helps differentiate it from the millions of cards produced in the 1990s.
+Those looking to invest in Bagwell cards should be sure to go with an option that offers something unique that helps differentiate it from the millions of cards produced in the 1990s.